Anku5hk/Programmers_guide_to_Python/book.md

 # calling function
 my_function(1,1) # 2
 ```
-* Docstrings: Holds the hints/suggesstion working of a function/class provided by the developer.
-It begins just below start of a function/class defination.
+* Docstrings: Holds the hints/suggestion working of a function/class provided by the developer.
+It begins just below start of a function/class definition.
 ```Python
 class MyClass:
 """This is a docString"""